 General overview of how to use Start screen in Windows 8 and 8.1 is available in Windows Desktop, Start menu and folders tutorial.

-You can also customize Taskbar to display classic Start menu in less than a minute:
+Those who are in love with old Start menu, can customize Taskbar to display classic Start menu in less than a minute:

 To pin an item to Start screen, find it using the new Search pane (keyboard shortcut Windows Key+Q) or locate it using File Explorer (keyboard shortcut Windows Key+E).
-Right-click the program, application or folder and click Pin to Start.
+Right-click the program, application or folder and click Pin to Start in App bar or popup menu.
 Touch screen owners should flick the item instead - touch and then drag down a little.

 Note that you can also uninstall any app or Desktop program directly from Start screen.